 Adults are anyone over 12 years of age.
 Juniors are anyone between the ages of 12 and 17.
 Children are anyone between the ages of 4 and 11.
 Seniors are anyone over the age of 65.

 The best way to get tickets and avoid waiting on line is to purchase tickets in advance from a service like Klook.
 We’ve tested Klook and found it to be reliable and easy to use.
 See the following section for more details.

 Lines to enter the park at 8:30am. - image © Florentyna Leow

 You can buy tickets at the counters at the main entrance to the park.
 However, there are often long lines at the counters in the morning before the park opens.
 If you want to ride the most popular attractions, you should arrive before opening time and make good use of the FastPass system detailed below.

 You can also purchase tickets from kiosks at convenience stores in Japan.
 However, these are in Japanese, which makes it impossible for people who don’t read Japanese.

-The best way to purchase tickets is online via Klook, a reliable and efficient online ticket store.
+A good way to purchase tickets is online via Klook, a reliable and efficient online ticket store.
 When you purchase a ticket via Klook, you can print it out and skip the lines at the ticket windows.
 You just scan your ticket at the turnstile and walk into the park.